 Get your hands dirty

-Here are a few exercises you can try at home to get a better feel for what you get out-of-the-box with a PaaS such as Fly.io:
+Here are a few exercises you can try at home to go deeper:

 How PaaS stacks up